Video Game: Bloodline Champions

-- Allegedly Free Game: More or less an Averted Trope - real money will allow you to get Bloodlines faster, but provide no other advantage.
-You can get them with time and playing the game.
+- Allegedly Free Game: More or less an Averted Trope - real money will allow you to get Bloodlines, traits and medallions faster, but provide no other advantage.
+You can get them all still with spending time playing the game.

 - Anachronism Stew: The Engineer and Gunner bloodlines fire more modern-esque weapons with the Engineer even firing an EMP pulse in a game where there appears to be no electronics what so ever.

-- Authority Equals Asskicking: Some of the officer outfits for the bloodline imply this with a few traits associated with Badasses, like Badass Long Hair or Perma Stubble.
+- Authority Equals Asskicking: Some of the officer outfits for the bloodline imply this with a few traits associated with Badasses, like Perma Stubble.

 - Blood Knight: Everyone's willingness to laugh at their enemy's recent demise gives you this impression of them...

 - Bond One-Liner: Well, sort of - a killing blow will have the killer making anything from a small giggle to a larger laugh in triumph (even if they themselves are dead at the time).

 - Bottomless Magazines: Cooldowns and energy (which is gained from hitting with abilities) restrict character abilities.
 Nothing else.

 - Bribing Your Way to Victory: Everything but tournament rewards may be purchased with real money.
 However, the only things that must be purchased with real money are cosmetic.
 Bloodlines, medallions, and gems can be purchased after a bit of grinding, and four bloodlines are free-to-play every week in multiplayer (as well as being unrestricted playing against bots), giving you time to try them out to figure out which ones you'd prefer to play.